-- his/her salary guaranteed for at least three months, for example through a guarantee from a bank or financial partner, bank statement or contract - received a document about key terms and conditions, such as salary, working hours, nature of work and length of employment.
-The document needs to be signed by the prospective employee.
+his/her salary guaranteed for at least three months, for example through a guarantee from a bank or financial partner, bank statement or contract

 Companies operating in certain industries, including hotels, restaurants and construction, and that employ non-EU/EEA citizens need to meet additional requirements.
 More information can be found on the Swedish Migration Agency/Migrationsverket website.